Types of demat accounts

 Repatriable funds refer to funds that can be transferred abroad.
-If you’re going to be moving your money back to your country, you’ll need a special demat account that allows for such movement.
+If you’re going to be moving your money back to your country, you’ll need a special dematerialized account that allows for such movement.
 Repatriable funds are deposited in a separate bank account known as a Non-Resident External Account (NRE account).
-The investments made using repatriable funds are managed through an NRE demat account.
+The investments made using repatriable funds are managed through an NRE stock account.

 Non-repatriable stock account

 On the other hand, if you hold non-repatriable funds (which cannot be taken abroad), these are deposited in a different type of bank account known as a Non-repatriable account (NRO).
-To trade or invest in non-repatriable funds, you will need to hold an NRO demat account.
+To trade or invest in non-repatriable funds, you will need to hold an NRO stock account.

 You can easily transfer your money from an NRE to NRO account.
 However, keep in mind that once the funds are transferred, the repatriability of your funds is lost and thus you will not be able to transfer them back to an NRE account.